narrowspark/automatic/docs/CONFIGURATORS.md

 ### Gitignore Configurator `gitignore`

 Adds patterns to the `.gitignore` file in your project.
-Define those patterns as a simple array of strings (a `PHP_EOL` character is added after each line):
+Define those patterns as an array of strings (a `\n` character is added after each line):

 ```json
 {